Image Clustering with External Guidance: Experiments

 \subsection{Parameter Analyses}

-Though we fix the set of hyper-parameters in all experiments except a larger $\hat{\tau}$ to handle large cluster number, there are six tunable hyper-parameters in TAC, namely, the expected compact cluster size $\tilde{N}$, the number of discriminative nouns for each image semantic center $\gamma$, the retrieval softness temperature $\tilde{\tau}$, the number of nearest neighbors $\hat{N}$, the mutual distillation temperature $\hat{\tau}$, and the weight of the balance loss $\alpha$.
-We evaluate the performance of TAC under various choices of these hyper-parameters on ImageNet-Dogs and UCF-101.
+To evaluate the robustness of TAC, we evaluate it under various choices of the expected compact cluster size $\tilde{N}$, the number of discriminative nouns for each image semantic center $\gamma$, and the number of nearest neighbors $\hat{N}$.
 The results are shown in Fig.~\ref{fig: parameter}.